Howard H. J. Benson: World War I

 In December 1915, Benson was detached from his command and ordered for temporary duty to the Washington Navy Yard, where he remained until March of the following year.
-He was subsequently ordered to the Bureau of Engineering, where he served under Rear admiral Richard S. Griffin until July 1917.
-Meanwhile, the United States declared war on Germany and Benson who was eager to see combat in Europe approached his father, who was now four-star admiral and Chief of Naval Operations.
-Benson requested the transfer to the war zone, but his father declined to interfere in personnel matters and turned down such a request.
+He was subsequently ordered to the Bureau of Engineering, where he served under Rear Admiral Richard S. Griffin until July 1917.
+Meanwhile, the United States declared war on Germany and Benson, eager to see combat in Europe, approached his father, who was now a four-star admiral and Chief of Naval Operations.
+Benson requested the transfer to the war zone, but his father declined to interfere in personnel matters and turned down the request.